-1. disoriented, unable get one's own bearings - ungrounded2. cannot get support for oneself.3. an uneasy sense of calm. . .
-4. missing basic steps but feels OK at the same time5. frustrated with a loss of sense of mid space6.
-Sense of isolation7. really wanting to help the turn person in a way that causes the facilitator ?????8. feel a lag time in your responses.
-9. feeling ineffective and unable to make good use of it10. unable to sustain contact with the turn person or the surround11. gnawing frustration that does not resolve12. loss of connection with assistant or co-facilitator13. sense of loss of ones resilience, tired to the point that it compromises your ability to respond.
-14. getting aphasic without a sense of being able to gather one's words15. loss of sense of orientation 16. clamping down on the inside.
-17. over compensating 18. loss of ability to sense settling and spreading - not allowing the full completion of cycles - into somatic transformation19. loss of ability to access one's own resources or ask for help20. judging oneself or others21. out of the window or ones functional range - hyper or hypo and not able to think, clearly - overwhelmed22. continuing to bring up more content when the turn person could be integrating, through the body23. not giving enough time for integration
+Disoriented, unable get one's own bearings; ungrounded

+Cannot get support for oneself.

+An uneasy sense of calm. . .

+Missing basic steps but feels OK at the same time

+Frustrated with a loss of sense of mid space

+Sense of isolation

+Really wanting to help the turn person in a way that causes the facilitator ?????

+Feel a lag time in your responses.

+Feeling ineffective and unable to make good use of it

+Unable to sustain contact with the turn person or the surround

+Gnawing frustration that does not resolve

+Loss of connection with assistant or co-facilitator

+Sense of loss of one’s resilience, tired to the point that it compromises your ability to respond.

+Getting aphasic without a sense of being able to gather one's words

+Loss of sense of orientation

+Clamping down on the inside.

+Over compensating

+Loss of ability to sense settling and spreading; not allowing the full completion of cycles into somatic transformation

+Loss of ability to access one's own resources or ask for help

+Judging oneself or others

+Out of the window or one’s functional range - hyper or hypo and not able to think, clearly; overwhelmed

+Continuing to bring up more content when the turn person could be integrating, through the body

+Not giving enough time for integration

 Individual WS Process Session Dynamics and Sequencing

-Since 2006 after the last revision of this manual I have dramatically changed how I organize the workshop.
+Since 2006, after the last revision of this manual, I have dramatically changed how I organize the workshop.
 Each participant has a process session and a debrief.
 The process session is primarily right brain in nature, whereas, the debrief is left brain in nature.
 I will first describe the “process session” then later in this manual I will describe how I debrief a session.

 During the first morning of the workshop, we will take a break after the introduction period.
 After the break, we will return and begin doing sessions.
 In this section I will describe the overall process of facilitating an individual session.
 Later in the section under “Discovering the Turn Person” I will describe the process that I use to determine which participant will have a turn.
 After there is a clear sense and group consensus as to whose turn it is, we will begin the session.

 Sessions usually last from 2 to 3 hours and 15 minutes.
 Occasionally, I will do a session that is 4 to 5 hours.
 I will not do a session of this length unless I have the client’s and the group’s full support to do so.
 When I began naming the principle of Mutual Support and Cooperation, I also began asking each member of the group to participate in taking responsibility for the time and lengths of the sessions.
-Since I’ve been doing this the lengths of the sessions have been more consistently within 2 to 3 and 15 minutes.
+Since I’ve been doing this, the lengths of the sessions have been more consistently within 2 hours to 3 hours and 15 minutes.

 The format that is described below is what generally happens during a session.
 However, I allow myself to modify this format in any way to suit the needs of the person and my ability to facilitate them.
 Sometimes participants do not want a session.
 Interestingly, participants who do not want sessions are usually teenagers, allopathic medical practitioners or academicians.
 Remember the principle that no one has to do anything they do not want to do.
 I fully support and respect their choices.
 I will give these people